Duwamish River Cleanup Coalition/Technical Advisory Group Programs

 DRCC/TAG has improved cleanup actions on the river by (1) substantially increasing the size and scope of the first Early Action cleanup, and preventing disposal of its contaminated sediments into Puget Sound; (2) incorporating habitat restoration and public access into the second Early Action cleanup; and (3) upgrading the third Early Action cleanup plan to meet unrestricted land-use and residential health standards, expanding the size of the cleanup to eliminate risks in the affected neighborhood, and creating salmon habitat and public access at an abandoned industrial site.
 In 2013, we provided technical assistance and public involvement services to the community during EPA's public comment period on the proposed riverside cleanup plan, resulting in over 2,300 comments in 10 languages demonstrating overwhelming public support for a stronger, more comprehensive and health-protective river cleanup.
 Several of our outreach tools and products have been recognized for their excellence: The Duwamish River Vision received the national Clearwater Award and our interpretive Green Duwamish Watershed Map received the Outstanding Exhibit award from the Association of King County Historical Organizations; in addition, DRCC/TAG's founding director was awarded King County's prestigious Green Globe Award for Environmental Activism.

 In 2014, DRCC/TAG is ramping up our "River For All" campaign to secure support from EPA and our local elected officials for an environmentally sound and health protective river cleanup, and to engage the greater Seattle area in talking action to protect Seattle's only river.
-EPA's final cleanup decision is expected by the end of 2014.
+EPA's Record of Decision was published in February 2015.